raspberrypilearning/silly-eyes/en/step_4.md

 --- task ---

-Add an accessory or costume change of your choice.
+**Choose:** Add an accessory change or costume change of your choice.

 ![Sprites with accessories.](images/accessory-sprite.png)